-- Can the intersection of Watcha Path and Edgartown-West Tisbury Road handle the increase in traffic? - Can the property accommodate the water and wastewater needs of the development? - How would the increase in intensity of use affect the neighborhood? - Is this a vital habitat area? - Does this set a precedent that undermines zoning?
+- Can the intersection of Watcha Path and Edgartown-West Tisbury Road handle the increase in traffic?
+Can the intersection be redesigned or moved? - Can the property accommodate the water and wastewater needs of the development? - How would the increase in intensity of use affect the neighborhood? - Is this a vital habitat area? - Does this set a precedent that undermines zoning?